sgaliamov/ergo-layouts/readme.md

     Colemak is often criticized for the fact that T and H keys are placed on the different sides of a keyboard.
 It breaks the rhythm of the typing.
 This and the fact that the one of the most used vowels, A and O, are intended for pinkies, turned me away from using Colemak.

-3. Keys of the most used [digraphs](https://en.wikipedia.org/wiki/Digraph_(orthography)) should be located close to each other.
+3. The keys of the most commonly used [digraphs](https://en.wikipedia.org/wiki/Digraph_(orthography)) should be placed close to each other.

     For example, E and R letters create the most used combination in English.
-Even Qw**er**ty has it, but many popular layouts (Workman, Norman, Colemak, etc.) ignore it for the reason that I can not explain.
+Even Qw**er**ty has it, but many popular layouts (Workman, Norman, Colemak, etc.) ignore this for a reason that I can not explain.

 4. Type less with one finger continuously.

     Just positioning keys of digraphs close to each other is not enough.
     It's slower to type, when keys are placed vertically, because a finger need to travel some distance to reach a next position.
-    Much comfortable and faster to press next key with other finger.
+    Much comfortable and faster to press next key with another finger.
-    For that reason it's a big loss (Workman, Dvorak) to put O and E on one row next to each other, this combination is used very rare.
+    For that reason, it's a big loss for Workman and Dvorak to put O and E in the same row next to each other, this combination is used very rarely.

 5. Minimize usage of pinkies.